greg-e/limosa.work/README.md

 **Applied to Actual:** The badge is Illich’s convivial tool made real—automation that restores autonomy while preserving provenance.

 ---
-# Automation Family
+# Automation

-*This family explores how automation originates at the person — the locus of provenance — where technology becomes an extension of truth, not a replacement for it.*
+*explores how automation originates at the person — the locus of provenance — where technology becomes an extension of truth, not a replacement for it.*

 ## Card 1 – Automation is good as long as you know exactly where to put the machine
 **Front**